NolanHeffner/FRC-7538-2022-Public/README.md

 1.2.6 (branch) - The version we use for competition, stable enough for consistent use

-1.2.7-Experimental (branch) - Changes to control scheme etc. we have not had time to properly test and therefore do not feel comfortable using during upcoming competitions
+1.2.7-Experimental (branch) - Changes to control scheme etc. we have not had time to properly test and therefore do not feel comfortable using during upcoming competitions.
+Includes limelight, gyro magics, changes to arcade drive

 ## Contributors:
 Nolan Heffner, Emma, Jessica Gay (former), Anthony, Spencer, Abdou Senghore, Jabel Senghore, and Micah